wavemaker/docs/learn/how-tos/create-prefab-using-d3-library-datamaps.md

 :::

 2. [Import the Resources](/learn/app-development/services/3rd-party-libraries).
 3. Select the folder you want the resource to be imported to.
-For this, select the `resources` folder and upload the `datamaps.world.min.js` file.
+For this, select the `resources` folder and upload the `topojson.min.js` and `datamaps.world.min.js` files.

 [![](/learn/assets/datamap_resource.png)](/learn/assets/datamap_resource.png)